Getting Started with Bosun

 -

 Let the sync finish: Repository scans keep running after the first import, so you can leave the onboarding screen while Bosun walks the branch list, forks, and open pull requests/merge requests.
-Progress bars show which repositories are still indexing and which ones are ready to run manifests.
+When you connect more than one repository—whether for fundamentals runs or bespoke manifests—each repo indexes independently.
+The onboarding checklist and the Repositories page both show per-repo progress so you always know which ones are still syncing and which ones are ready to run manifests.
+Sync jobs continue even if you close the browser, so fundamentals workflows stay up to date as new branches land.

 -

 Review Billing (Optional at Sign-Up): Organizations start with a 14-day trial.
 If you need to manage payment methods or check credit balances immediately, open the Billing screen in the app.
-Only members with billing access can view it; see Billing and Credits for details.
+Only members with billing access can view it.

 Your First Bosun task